ardanlabs/kit/auth/README.md

 is not private, it is not used directly.

 ### Web Tokens
-Access to the different web service API's in shelf require sending a web token on every request.
+Access to the different web service API's using kit require sending a web token on every request.
 HTTP Basic Authorization is being used: